berkeley-biosense/indra-recording-suite/README.md

 ## Usage

-Run the recording saver with `node recording-saver.js`.
+Run the recording saver with `npm start`.

 Now put on your Mindwave and run indra-client (or run `npm test` to use some fake data).